What is Greenwashing?

 Trading green energy and certificates has a role to play though - by creating demand that increases the value of green energy and incentivises building more of it.
 In theory.

-This is the only level of activity that makes a difference, that moves the dial.
+This is the only degree of activity that makes a difference, that moves the dial.

 Britain has about 30% green energy in the national supply mix right now, we need to get to 100% and we can only do that by building more.
 We can’t trade our way there.

-Building new sources of green energy is often done in combination with Levels Two and One.
+Building new sources of green energy is often done in combination with Degrees Two and One.

 How much of your energy bill will be spent building new sources of green generation? - that’s the key question.